rkgIITBh/data-structures.github.io/HTML/queuesADT.md

 ![Flat Array](../images/queuePic1.jpg?raw=true "flat array")

-It shows that the queue elements occupy array slots from index = 4 to r.
-Even if there are four vacant slots, no insertion is possible because insertion should occur at the rear.
+It shows that the queue elements occupy array slots from index = f to r.
+Even if there are many vacant slots before front, no insertion is possible because insertion should occur only at the rear.
 Shifting elements often lead to inefficient implementation.
-Shifting takes
-O(n) time if there are O(n) elements in the queue.
+Shifting takes O(n) time if there are O(n) elements in the queue.
 A better implementation is to consider a circular array.
 It is easy to visualize circular array implementation as a fusion of two ends of a flat array as shown in the above figure.
 Logically, it will look like this:

   ![Circular Array](../images/circularArray.jpg?raw=true "circular array")